chammasj/csi3610-coin-change-dp/README.md

 Problem: Given coin denominations and a target amount, find the minimum number of coins needed (and which coins to use).

 Time Complexity: O(amount * number of coins)
-Space Complexity: O(amount)
-Dynamic programming works here because the problem has -overlapping subproblems (we can reuse the same amounts) -optimal substructure (the most optimal solution is built from smaller best solutions)
+Space Complexity: O(amount) since we store arrays of size amount + 1 Dynamic programming works here because the problem has -overlapping subproblems (we can reuse the same amounts) -optimal substructure (the most optimal solution is built from smaller best solutions)

 Solution:
-We create a table dp where each index dp[amount] is the minimum number of coins needed to make amount Starting from 0 we build up to amount
-For each amount we try all coins and take the most optimal set (the one with the minimum number of coins required) Also we keep track of what coins are used in a separate list
+We create a table dp where each index dp[amount] is the minimum number of coins needed to make each amount Starting from dp[0] (which takes 0 coins) we build up to dp[amount+1] For each i we try every coin, making sure it is valid (i - coin >= 0, making sure we don't go negative) Then check if adding another coin is more optimal than the current solution for i If it is, we update the dp and used tables to keep track of the new minimum coins and what coin was used in a separated "used" list
+Then we rebuild the set of used coins and return

 TEST CASES: